wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 Many considerations go into the appropriate experimental design and sequencing strategy.
 We will not formally cover those here & instead jump right into our data.

-## 4. Illumina short read cleaning
+## 4. Illumina short-read cleaning

 In this practical, we will work with paired ends short read sequences from an Illumina machine.
 Each piece of DNA was thus sequenced once from the 5' and once from the 3' end.
-Thus we expect to have two files per sequences.
+Thus, we expect to have two files per sequence.

 However, sequencers aren't perfect.
 Several problems may affect the quality of the reads.
 You can find some examples